Dialga156b/Neal.Fun/README.md

 # HUH?
 What?
-this is a repository of bookmarklets for Infinite Craft.
+this is a repository of ***bookmarklets*** for Infinite Craft.
 I made some of these by reverse-engineering his source code. you can:
-- create items
+- Create blocks
+- Change craft outputs